nuclearys/nuclearys/README.md

 ###

 <p align="left">I'm at the beginning DS.
-I hope find a interesting people in science field</p>
+I hope find a interesting people in science field ML and DS</p>

 ###